e-hengirmen/Financial-Tools-Suite/README.md

 # ROI-calculator
 This is my own return on investment calculator.
 It is quite basic and for my own use.
 Just putting it here so that I dont recode it every time.

-Since Some of my friends asked me to add a main.py I have added.
-It I am sharing how to use it below:
+Since Some of my friends asked me to add a main.py I have added it.
+I am sharing how to use it below:

 # How to use
 1. Go into main.py